 Nature of Business

 Uniteam Marine Pte.
 Ltd., Singapore was founded in 2008 and is part of Uniteam Marine, a multinational Group of Companies with offices in Cyprus, Germany, Myanmar and Ukraine.
 The Company is actively involved in all aspects of ship management.
-The services include crew management, technical management and full operations, ship brokering, post-chartering operations, freight management as well as financial administration, consultancy and ISM/ISO 9001:2008 services.
+The services include crew management, technical management and full operations, port husbandry agency servicing, ship brokering, post-chartering operations, freight management as well as financial administration, consultancy and ISM/ISO 9001:2008 services.

 Uniteam Marine has always been committed to quality and has its quality system modelled upon the ISO 9000 standard, incorporating the requirements of the IMO's ISM Code.
 The Quality System ISO 9001:2008 has also been implemented in Uniteam Marine's worldwide offices.